xizhonghua/GreenDC-Summary/papers/GoC06-partition-heteregeous.md

 ### Weakness

 ### Possible Extensions
 - Extend the problem model by taking the communication overhhead into account.
-As the authors mentioned, in this paper, they assuming jobs are independent and neglect the communication overhead.
+As the authors mentioned, in this paper, they assume jobs are independent and neglect the communication overhead.

 ### Questions